 Tea, Coffee and Tourism

 The translocation of 500 elephants to Nkhotakota Game Reserve and the restocking of lions and other wildlife to Liwonde National Parks has seen Malawi getting lots of press coverage as a tourist and wildlife safari destination of choice.
 The world-famous Lake of Stars also plays a vital role in selling Lake Malawi as an ideal leisure tourism destination.
-But can the country be sold as more than just a lake and a wildlife safari destination?
-Over the next few posts, I will attempt to discuss the different offerings suitable for both domestic and foreign tourists.

-Tea Tasting
+Tea tasting

-The estate’s Marketing & Business Development Manager Wouter Verelst says that there has been an increase in the demand for the tastings which he attributes to consumers wanting to know more about where their products come from.
+Satemwa organises individual and group tea tastings at their factory in Thyolo throughout the year while coffee tastings only run during the coffee season from May to September.
+The estate’s Marketing & Business Development Manager Wouter Verelst says that there has been an increase in the demand for the tastings which he attributes to consumers wanting to know more about where their favourite products come from.
 As they also sell teas and coffee overseas, Satemwa gets regular visits from tourists interested and passionate about tea and coffee.

 In addition to tastings and tours, Satemwa for the first time hosted the Thyolo Tea Xtreme Run in May this year.
 Runners participated in a 10km and a 21km race through the estate’s tea fields.
 There was also a more leisurely 5km fun run.

-Tourism is helping communities around Satemwa estate both through direct and indirect employment.
-Local artisans have the opportunity to sell art and crafts around Huntingdon House.
 Smallholder farmers also gain during the Malawi Tea Tours, showing tea lovers around their tea and herb plots while earning guiding fees.

-Domestic Tourism
+Domestic tourism

-One problem that the Malawi Department of Tourism, and tourism boards in Africa in general, are trying to deal with is the low levels of domestic tourism.
+One challenge that the Malawi Department of Tourism, and tourism boards in Africa in general, are trying to deal with is the low levels of domestic tourism.
 Most locals regard tourism-related travel and activities as expensive or simply unnecessary.
 So do Malawians patronise the tourism services that Satemwa provide?

-“Our visitors are very diverse and mixed.
-We have regular Malawian school visits to learn more about tea and coffee.
-We have day visitors coming for high tea and we have guests staying at Huntingdon House for a few nights”, says Wouter.
 “We strongly believe in the importance of tourism for Malawi and we are also convinced that we have to be open, transparent and accessible.
-We still ask our visitors to book in advance and make arrangements with Huntingdon House but we are very happy to share the beautiful views and the passion we have for tea & coffee.”
+We still ask our visitors to book in advance and make arrangements with Huntingdon House but we are very happy to share the beautiful views and the passion we have for tea and coffee.”

-Tourism and Digital Transformation
+Tourism and digital transformation

 On this Tourism Month’s theme of Tourism and Digital Transformation, Wouter explained that digital has been a great tool to tell the Satemwa story.